Page contents

 Local authorities can increase the amount of PEA or Minimum Income Amount you get, if they feel you need more.
 Examples could be if you have a vehicle and need to buy fuel, if you have a pet or if you are financially supporting your spouse.
 This is discretionary and based on individual needs.

-What is Personal Expenses Allowance / Minimum Income Amount taken from?
+Where does Personal Expenses Allowance / Minimum Income Amount come from?

-Personal Expenses Allowance or Minimum Income Amount is set aside from your income.
+Personal Expenses Allowance or Minimum Income Amount comes from your income.
 This could include your State Pension, any private pension and any benefits you receive.

 While the lion’s share of these will go towards paying for your care, your PEA or MIA is taken from it for you to spend as you please.